Tyra is thinking about the hottest dance trend. Not about HPV cancers.

-Your teen isn’t thinking about HPV cancers—that’s why you need to.
+Your teen isn’t thinking about HPV vaccination—that’s why you need to.

 Every Child Under 18 Deserves HPV Protection